ordina-jworks/ordina-jworks.github.io/_posts/2017-12-31-3-stages-api-testing.md

 It's available for Mac OS X, Windows, Linux and Chrome users.

 You can use Postman for more than just API testing.
-In our setup, we need to create a testing scenario and just run it againt our back-end service.
+In our setup, we need to create a testing scenario and just run it against our back-end service.
 Postman provides a user interface to do so.
 However, because we are running our tests on a cloud elastic go-agent, we need to find a way to automate this step.
 Luckily, Postman also provides a command-line tool called <a href="https://github.com/postmanlabs/newman" target="_blank">Newman</a>.
 Newman let's you run your test scenarios from your command line.
-You can first configure everything though the user interface and then just export the scenario so you can use it through the CLI.
+You can first configure everything through the user interface and then just export the scenario so you can use it through the CLI.

 > You can read more about Postman and Newman in our blogpost <a href="https://ordina-jworks.github.io/testing/2016/09/16/Automation-testing-with-postman.html" target="_blank">API Testing with Postman and Newman</a>